Champagne Dom Pérignon 1973

 Presentation of the vintage

 1973 is a vintage with an excellent reputation in Champagne.
 Despite a rainy spring, the summer was hot and dry, favoring beautiful maturity.
 The champagnes of this vintage are structured, sometimes austere in their youth, but age very well.
-Dom Pérignon 1973 is considered one of the best examples of this year.
+Dom Pérignon 1973 is considered one of the best representatives of this year.

 Level: Very good